Learning to Lead

 Learning to lead is a challenging and empowering experience at Castilleja.
 Grounded in research and informed by decades of work, Castilleja’s unique leadership development program is woven seamlessly throughout the daily lives of its students in and out of the classroom and beyond the Circle.

-Our schedule (including interdisciplinary time blocks), pedagogical principles, opt-in enrichment experiences, and commitment to both choice and skill-building across grades 6 - 12 all ensure that every girl graduates from Castilleja both understanding and proud of her own personal leadership style.
+Our schedule (including interdisciplinary time blocks), pedagogical principles, opt-in enrichment experiences, and commitment to skill-building across grades 6 - 12 all ensure that every girl graduates from Castilleja understanding and proud of her own personal leadership style.

 Leadership competencies are best taught and practiced through experiences that girls find personally compelling.
 At Castilleja we intentionally design opportunities for each girl to exercise choice and learn within a context that is meaningful to her.

-- Grade-level partnerships inspire a variety of opportunities for collaboration: student-to-student, student-to-mentor, and student-to-community partner.
+- Grade-level partnerships with community organizations inspire a variety of opportunities for collaboration.
 Partnership programming is designed to expose students to our extended community and a wide variety of experiences and life stories.

-- Global Week extends student learning beyond the classroom and offers them a range of ways to express their understanding of and point-of-view about the year’s theme.
+- Global Week extends learning beyond the classroom and offers students a range of ways to express their understanding of and point-of-view about the year’s theme.

 - Electives allow students to explore a new topic, delve more deeply into an area of interest, and exercise choice.
 Whether students are gardening with our Upper School biology teacher, electrifying greeting cards in our makerspace, playing flag football with our Middle School Athletics Director, or crafting Pysanky eggs with a Science teacher, all students are expressing curiosity, developing a flexible approach to problem-solving, and reflecting on how they collaborate best with others.